CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block OPS.1.1.3 Patch and Change Management.md

 If no query of a public update server is desired, many software products can be redirected to Internet addresses other than those of the manufacturer, such as internal ones.
 Some manufacturers offer software for own operation of update servers or update mirror servers, whereby the update server in the institution is installed locally (eg Windows Server Update Services WSUS).
 The update server then communicates directly with the manufacturer and loads the desired updates.
 The advantage of this solution is that the IT systems of an institution affected by the update do not have to communicate themselves with the manufacturer's update server, but only with the locally installed system.
 As a result, data traffic to the outside can be reduced to a minimum.
 With many products for update servers, the desired settings can be conveniently made via a graphical user interface (GUI).
 However, there are also products in which the necessary settings to use local update servers or to prevent the query from a public update server are hidden or can only be prevented by packet filters or firewalls.

 If public update servers are to be used, the authenticity of the update server must first be checked (see OPS.1.1.3.M10 * Ensuring the Integrity and Authenticity of Software Packages *).
-In addition, it should be investigated whether update query actions can be set using time intervals or events.
+We also wanted to investigate whether update query actions can be set by using time intervals or events.
 The settings must then be made according to the defined change strategy.

 It should be examined how the communication with update servers can be limited to the lowest possible level.
 It must also be decided whether direct communication with the manufacturer should be the only alternative or parallel to internal communication (parallel configuration).

 A parallel configuration is often useful for mobile users who do not always communicate within the government or enterprise network.
 For mobile IT systems, for example, it can be more important to load a current patch when it closes a dangerous security gap than to wait for release from change management.
 Instead, the change manager can also specify that all software changes occur only through the internal shared software distribution.

-With auto-update mechanisms, it is also important to note whether the changes are only downloaded to an internal IT system by the manufacturer and then the installation is left to the user, or if they are automatically installed immediately after they have been downloaded.
+With auto-update mechanisms, it is also important to note whether the changes are only downloaded to an internal IT system by the manufacturer and then the installation is left to the user, or whether they are automatically installed immediately after they have been downloaded.

 In addition, it must be determined how to deal with any necessary reboots of IT systems after the installation of changes, ie whether they are made directly or z.
 For example, when the system shuts down the next time.